top of page

 see but that my life here impacts upon.
 Humbling and sobering."

-Culture Declares - Statement
+Culture Declares Emergency - WOW Statement

 International and feminist, diversity, equity and inclusion of voices outside of the mainstream have always been core values for WOW.